2021 Composition Competition

 Entrants are required to select an item from The Chau Chak Wing Museum's collection as a prompt.
 Items can be viewed in person at the museum, or found online.

 Pieces must be between 4 and 7 minutes, and relate to a chosen item prompt in the museum's collection.
 You may only submit one piece.
 You may submit pieces you have created in the past, however, you cannot submit the same piece in any following year.

-You may optionally submit up to 150 words describing how your piece is relevant to the theme, dream (this is not required, but you can submit it if you feel that it's necessary).
-We will accept pieces written for solo piano only.
+You may optionally submit up to 150 words describing how your piece is relevant to your chosen prompt.
+We are accepting pieces written for solo piano only.

-No extra-musical parameters including level of technical difficulty, gender, nationality or age will be considered in the selection process.
-Feel free to interpret the theme as you wish, so long as you keep a thematic link.
-The optional 150 words of explanation serve only to clarify the representation of the theme in your piece, and will not be used to judge the musical value of your piece.
-Pieces that adhere strongly to the theme will be regarded more highly than those that do not.
+Pieces will be assessed on their intelligence, compositional integrity, and link to the selected prompt from the Museum's collection.
+The optional 150 words of explanation serves only to clarify the link between your prompt and piece, and will not be used to judge the musical value of your composition.
+Pieces that adhere strongly to the prompt will be regarded more highly than those that do not.

-You must submit sheet music (preferably typed, but can be hand-written), and one or both of the following: a digitally-constructed audio file of your piece, or a recording of you or someone else playing your piece.
+You must submit typed sheet music, the name of or a link to your chosen item from the museum, and one or both of the following: a digitally-constructed audio file of your piece, or a recording of you or someone else playing your piece.
 Your submissions must be anonymous.
+You may also submit a 150 word statement on how the piece relates to your chosen prompt.
 You must include a nom de plume (a pen name, or pseudonym) in your submission in place of your real name.
-Submissions open May 10, and close midnight, August 10.
+Submissions open March 16, and close midnight, June 30.